-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 18.1.
+18.1.
 Cultural heritage surveys will be undertaken by Wangan & Jagalingou representatives accompanied by technical advisers (archaeologists) as part of the cultural heritage processes established in the CHMP.
 Detailed cultural heritage survey reports will be prepared for the Wangan & Jagalingou People.
 Each report will culminate in a management plan, which will provide guidance for the way in which Aboriginal cultural heritage defined by the cultural heritage survey will be managed before construction commences and during the Project.
-Volume 1, Section 18.3.2 18.4.
-HGPL will remain inclusive of any future Indigenous consultation opportunities through self-identification or other means throughout the life of the Project.
-Volume 1, section 2.4.6, Response 4.G 18.2.
-Where avoidance is possible, the preparation of site-specific Volume 1,

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference management plans that provide clear directions and processes for protection of the area or object will be drawn up so that accidental harm during project activities is avoided.
-Section 18.4.2 18.3.
+18.2.
+Where avoidance is possible, the preparation of site-specific management plans that provide clear directions and processes for protection of the area or object will be drawn up so that accidental harm during project activities is avoided.

+18.3.
 Cultural awareness training will be provided to personnel, with the intention of training people involved in the Project in avoidance and protection of known cultural heritage sites, what cultural heritage may reasonably be in the landscape, and what to do in the event of a find of cultural heritage not previously defined during the cultural heritage survey.
-Volume 1, Section 18.4.2